 Optional equipment includes xenon headlamps, navigation system with touchscreen interface, leather-wrapped steering wheel, a side-watch camera system for added safety, voice controls, and Bluetooth phone and audio connectivity.

 The 2012 Toyota Prius Hybrid

 The Toyota Prius is a legend among hybrid cars.
 It was the first mass produced hybrid, the first hybrid car to be commercially successful, and it is still the standard against which all hybrids are judged.
 Despite all of the accolades, Toyota is constantly striving to improve the Prius.

-The 2012 model years is part of the Toyota Prius’ third generation.
-The third generation was a great refresh of the model.
-Toyota made several changes in order to improve fuel economy.
+The 2012 model year is part of the Toyota Prius’ third generation.
+The third generation was a great refresh of the model in which Toyota made several changes in order to improve fuel economy.
 First and foremost, the drag co-efficient of the Prius was reduced to 0.25.
 The reduced drag is complimented by lighter components throughout the hybrid drivetrain.

 The third generation of the Toyota Prius offers a larger petrol engine than previous generations.
 It is powered by a 1,798 cc I4 that is capable of 98 bhp and 142 N-m.
 The electric motor adds 36 bhp.
 However, increased output was not the main reason that Toyota placed a larger engine in the third-gen Prius.

 The primary goal was to increase torque at a lower rpm for improved fuel economy at highway speeds.
 Many new Prius owners are surprised to find that Toyota eliminated the accessory belt by installing the first electric water pump in the industry.
 For further weight reduction, the entire hybrid drivetrain has been reduced in size.
 The result of all these weight reductions is a fuel economy rating of 3.90L/100 km combined.